colligence-io/vaultConfig/README.md

 }
 ```

-1. roles.["ROLENAME"].hostname is optional, it will use rolename if omitted.
-both generated and given hostname will be served as hashed form
-2. roles.["ROLENAME"].password is optional, it will generate random password if omitted.
-generated password will be 64byte long, and will generate new password everytime it runs
-SO, if fixed password required, set first generated password in setting.json
-3. secrets.["SECRETNAME"] can have null data as placeholder, actual secret entry will not created.
+1. secrets.["SECRETNAME"] can have null data as placeholder, actual secret entry will not created.

 **IT'S VERY DANGEROUS TO KEEP setting.json IN PRODUCTION ENVIRONMENT, setting.json MUST BE REMOVED AFTER USE**